 Standard One: Accountability, Fair Practices, and Public Information4 The sponsoring institution and program promote accountability and fair practices in relation to students, faculty, and the public.
-Policies and procedures of the sponsoring institution and program must support the rights of students and faculty, be well-defined, written, and readily available. the rights of students and ruestry, or wen defined, written, and readily available.
+Policies and procedures of the sponsoring institution and program must support the rights of students and faculty, be well-defined, written, and readily available.
 Standard Two: Institutional Commitment and Resources The sponsoring institution demonstrates a sound financial commitment to the program by assuring sufficient academic, fiscal, personnel, and physical resources to achieve the program's mission.
 Standard Three: Faculty and Staff The sponsoring institution provides the program adequate and qualified faculty that enable the program to meet its mission and promote student learning.
-Ct.
-J. J. F C A. J D t Standard Four: Curriculum and Academic Practices The program's curriculum and academic practices prepare students for professional practice.
+Standard Four: Curriculum and Academic Practices The program's curriculum and academic practices prepare students for professional practice.
 Standard Five: Health and Safety The sponsoring institution and program have policies and procedures that promote the health, safety, and optimal use of radiation for students, patients, and the public.
-Standard Six: Programmatic Effectiveness and Assessment: Using Data for Sustained Standard Six: Programmatic Effectiveness and Assessment: Using Data for Sustained Improvement The extent of a program's effectiveness is linked to the ability to meet its mission, goals, and student 1 0 learning outcomes.
+Standard Six: Programmatic Effectiveness and Assessment: Using Data for Sustained Improvement The extent of a program's effectiveness is linked to the ability to meet its mission, goals, and student learning outcomes.
 A systematic, ongoing assessment process provides credible evidence that enables analysis and critical discussions to foster ongoing program improvement.
-Glossary O105541 y Awarding, Maintaining, and Administering Accreditation53 5.
-5.
+Glossary Awarding, Maintaining, and Administering Accreditation53